 Cultural Significance

-The water from these springs is regarded as waiora, the purest form of water, embodying both spiritual and physical life.
-It has historical importance as a site for ceremonial blessings, marking significant life events like births and farewells.
+Regarded as waiora, the purest form of water, the springs symbolize spiritual and physical life, historically used for ceremonial blessings during significant life events like births.

 Environmental Protections

-Te Waikoropupū Springs is safeguarded by a Water Conservation Order, which helps protect its unique ecosystem and water quality.
+Te Waikoropupu Springs benefits from robust environmental safeguards, including a Water Conservation Order, to preserve its unique ecosystem and water quality in Golden Bay.

-You'll find that this order sets strict restrictions on activities that could harm the springs, ensuring their preservation for future generations.
+This legal protection imposes strict limits on activities that could harm the springs, ensuring their natural state endures for future visitors and locals alike.

 Water Conservation Order